African humid period: Arabia

 Precipitation in Dhofar and southwestern Arabia is brought by the African monsoon, and a change to a wetter climate resembling Africa has been noted in southern Arabia and Socotra from cave and river deposits.
 It possibly reached as far as Qatar.
 Holocene paleolakes are recorded at Tayma, Jubbah, in the Wahiba Sands of Oman and at Mundafan.
 In the Rub al-Khali lakes formed between 9,000 and 7,000 years ago and dunes were stabilized by vegetation, although the formation of lakes there was less pronounced than in the Pleistocene.
 The Wadi ad-Dawasir river system in central Saudi Arabia became active again with increased river runoff into the Persian Gulf.
 Wadis in Oman eroded across LGM dunes and formed accumulation terraces.
 Episodes of increased river discharge occurred in Yemen and increased precipitation is recorded in the caves of Hoti, Qunf in Oman, Mukalla in Yemen and Hoq Cave in Socotra.
 Increased precipitation resulted in increased groundwater flow, generating groundwater-fed lakes and carbonate deposits.

 Forests and wildfire activity expanded across parts of Arabia.
 Freshwater sources in Arabia during the AHP became focus points of human activity and herding activity between mountains and lowlands occurred.
 In addition, karstic activity took place on exposed coral reefs in the Red Sea and traces of it are still recognizable today.
-Increased precipitation has been also invoked to explain decreased salinities in the Red Sea.
+Increased precipitation has been also invoked to explain decreased salinities in the Red Sea, increased sedimentation and increased river inflow, while dust input decreased.
 Rock art depicts wildlife that existed in Arabia during the humid period.
-Archaeological sites such as cairns appeared with the beginning of the humid period.
+Archaeological sites such as cairns appeared with the beginning of the humid period, and settlement of southern Mesopotamia during the Ubaid period may coincide with the wet epoch.

 The humid period in Arabia did not last as long as in Africa, deserts did not retreat as much and precipitation may not have reached the central and northern part of the peninsula past Oman and the Yemen Highlands; northern Arabia remained somewhat drier than southern Arabia, droughts were still common and the land and still produced dust.
 One study has estimated that the amount of rainfall in the Red Sea did increase to no more than 1 m/year.
 Whether some former lakes in Arabia were actually marshes is contentious.